solids4foam/solids4foam.github.io/installation/installFromSource.md

 | gnuplot | Some tutorials use Gnuplot to generate graphs after running the solver |

 Note that, for running the tests, the OpenFOAM or foam-extend tutorials are also required.
+If preCICE is installed, this will enable additional tests.

 #### Eigen